-In other civic activities, Bob served for six years as a Board Member of the California Housing Finance Agency (CHFA).
+Robert served for six years as a Board Member of the California Housing Finance Agency (CHFA).
 During his tenure, the CHFA had approximately $8 billion outstanding in affordable housing loans, an S&P Bond rating of AA, and a history of receiving national awards in almost every category of affordable housing during his Board tenure.
-This public corporation of the State of California was created by legislation in 1976, which Bob conceptualized, proposed and managed as the principal consultant to the California State Assembly and State Senate Joint Committee on Housing and Urban Renewal.
-Klein Financial Corporation has never obtained any financing from the California Housing Finance Agency.
+This public corporation of the State of California was created by legislation in 1976, which Robert conceptualized, proposed and managed as the Principal Consultant to the California State Assembly and the State Senate Joint Committee on Housing and Urban Renewal.
+Klein Financial Corporation has never applied for, or received any financing from, the California Housing Finance Agency.

-His accomplishments include, in addition to writing the California Housing Finance Agency Act, the development of California’s first tax credit National Historic Site Restoration Project and development of California’s first local governmental, tax-exempt bond-financed, affordable apartment project.
+His other accomplishments include, in addition to writing the California Housing Finance Agency Act, the development of California’s first tax credit National Historic Site Restoration Project and the development of California’s first local governmental, tax exempt bond-financed, apartment project with a significant affordable component.

-- Time Magazine honored Bob as “one of the World’s 100 Most Influential People of the Year” for 2005 (one of the 10 Most Influential Thinkers).
+- Time Magazine honored Robert as “one of the World’s 100 Most Influential People of the Year” for 2005 (one of the 10 Most Influential Thinkers).

-- Scientific American named Bob one of “The Scientific American 50” as a leader shaping the future of science in November 2005.
+- Scientific American named Robert one of “The Scientific American 50” as a leader shaping the future of science in November 2005.